How to Choose Your Baja Cruise

 If gray whale watching is your goal, consider traveling during the height of their calving season, which begins in mid-January and runs through mid-March.
 Most cruises from January to March will include gray whale watching and accomplish this by spending a day driving across the thin Peninsula to the gray whale breeding sanctuary in Magdalena Bay.
 Gray whales migrate to the Pacific Coast of Baja from Alaska and the Pacific Northwest.
 Here they mate and give birth in the shallow lagoons on Baja Sur’s pacific coast.
 At the height of the season when whale encounters are at their peak, mothers and newborns can be quite curious and close encounters are common.
 This is a fantastic experience that uses pangas driven by local guides who know the area and how best to find and view the whales.

-When it comes to gray whale watching, Lindblad Expeditions’ Baja California: Among the Great Whales is unique.
+When it comes to gray whale watching, National Geographic-Lindblad Expeditions’ Baja California: Among the Great Whales is unique.
 They helped pioneer cruises in Baja and the Sea of Cortez and were involved in creating the national parks that protect the whales and other species in Baja.
 As such, they have unique permission to sail their ships over to Magdalena Bay and use their own Zodiacs to experience the whales up close.
 This means even closer whale encounters with fewer fellow guests aboard each Zodiac compared to the local outfitters’ pangas.

 Baja Bird Watching Season